OpenWeightDatabase/OpenWeightDatabase/README.md

 # Welcome to Open Weight Database

 Hello there, and welcome on the OWD GitHub repository!
+To see the item already present in the database, [go to the website!](https://openweightdatabase.org/)

 ## What's the point?